Call Today! Free Immediate Response (818) 781-1570

 When you are facing an unjustifiable police stop, then you have the right to fight the charges connected to the traffic stop.

-If we can show the traffic stop was unjustified, any DUI evidence against you can't be allowed admissible in court.
+If we can show the traffic stop was unjustified, any DUI evidence against you will not be admissible in court.

 Defense of DUI Charges in California